dxrvcw/dxrvcw/README.md

-- 👋 Hi, I’m @dxrvcw
+- Hi, I’m @dxrvcw 🐭
-- 👀 I’m the best front dev ever
+- I’m the best frontend developer ever (not yet🤧)
-- 🌱 I’m currently being loved by js
+- Currently, I study JavaScript 👈

-- 😄 Pronouns: kuda vono poihalo blyat`
+💕HTML💕CSS💕JS💕REACT💕

 <!---
 dxrvcw/dxrvcw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.